plippe/blog/_posts/2017-12-01-passwordless-authentication.md

 Passwords make the life of your users difficult.
-Good ones are hard to remember, even harder to type, they should be unique, and changed frequently.
+Good ones are hard to remember, even harder to type, they should be unique and changed frequently.
 The only solution seems to be a password manager like [1password](https://1password.com/), or [lastpass](https://www.lastpass.com/), and a strict routine.
 It’s time to change this, let’s build something better.

 User authentication is a simple process.
 A unique identifier is submitted to a server.
 In most cases, this is the user’s email and password.
 If it matches a known user, then a session is opened for that user.
 Extra steps can be added to the process, like two-factor authentication (2FA), but the idea is the same.